tomhettinger/reddit_may2015/README.md

 # Reddit Comments May 2015

 This is a short exploratory analysis of comments posted on the [www.reddit.com](https://www.reddit.com) website during the month of May 2015.
 The data can be retrieved here from [www.kaggle.com](https://www.kaggle.com/reddit/reddit-comments-may-2015).
+I used the pandas and sklearn Python packages for data management and analysis.
+For figures, I used matplotlib and seaborn.
 In the exploration I determined which subreddits were the most commented during the month of May.
 I produced statistics regarding various attributes of comments (flair, edits, gold, etc.).
 I also looked at comments that had received Reddit Gold, and compared them with the general population of comments.
 For the subreddit /r/thebutton, I used text mining to build a predictive model that was able to forecast whether or not somebody pushed The Button, based on the body of a comment.
 I also took a quick look at /r/worldnews hoping to find correlations among comment age, comment score, and the depth of a comment.
 Finally, I produced a few wordclouds using comment text for /r/worldnews on various days.